Thaumatorium/python-bitvavo-api/README.md

 <h1>WARNING: NOT THE OFFICIAL API</h1>

+## Semantic Versioning (SemVer)

+I'm using semantic versioning, which means that changes mean this:

+1. MAJOR version when you make incompatible API changes,
+2. MINOR version when you add functionality in a backwards compatible manner, and
+3. PATCH version when you make backwards compatible bug fixes.

 ## Versioning

 Copy the following block to CHANGELOG.md and add all information since last version bump